ossf/wg-best-practices-os-developers/docs/Concise-Guide-for-Developing-More-Secure-Software.md

 23. **Complete a third-party security code review/audit**.
 Expect this to be USD$50K or more.
 24. **Continuously improve**.
 Improve scores, look for tips, & apply as appropriate.
 25. **Manage succession**.
 Have clear governance & work to add active, trustworthy maintainer(s).
+26. **Prefer memory-safe languages**.
+Many vulnerabilities involve memory safety.
+Where practical, use memory-safe programming languages (most are) and keep memory safety enabled.
+Otherwise, use mechanisms like extra tools and peer review to reduce risk.